Skalonzy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 14 - Display lines containing the pattern “root” from the file /etc/passwd Task 15 - Display the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16 - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
-Task 17 - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+Task 17 - Display all the lines in the file /etc/passwd that do not contain the pattern “bin” Task 18 - Display all lines of the file /etc/ssh/sshd_config starting with a letter.